assemble/grunt-assemble-sitemap/README.md

 ***

-_This file was generated on Wednesday, October 16, 2013._
+_This file was generated on Thursday, October 17, 2013._